Eligio Ayala: Life

-His Government
+Ayala's government

 He was Minister of Finance of Paraguay from 1920 to 1921, and from 1921 to 1923.

 In 1923, following the resignation of provisional president Eusebio Ayala, in the lawless years of the first half of the '20s, Eligio Ayala, who was appointed by Congress, assumed the provisional presidency of the Republic in April, 1923 initiating the pacification of the country after the revolution in 1921/22 and cleansing of public finances.
 On 3 February 1924, the Convention appointed him as Liberal candidate for the presidency of the Republic and to accompany him as vice president, he appointed Manuel Burgos, that would be the pair for elections that year.

-On March 17, 1924, Ayala resigned from the provisional chairmanship noting: "I am grateful to V. Honorably the confidence to play a position of such serious responsibilities.
-I declare before V. Honorably that I have done so as not to defraud, in the midst of many and powerful contrarieties.
-“As a new Congress president he appointed doctor Luis.
-A. Riart.
+On March 17, 1924, Ayala resigned from the provisional chairmanship noting: "I am grateful to your honor of the confidence to play a position of such serious responsibilities.
+I declare before you honorably that I have done so as not to defraud, in the midst of many and powerful contrarieties." ("Agradezco a vuestro honorabilidad la confianza para desempeñar un cargo de tan graves responsabilidades.
+Declaro ante vuestro Honorabilidad que he hecho para no defraudarla, en medio de muchas y poderosas contrariedades.").
+As the new president of the Congress, he appointed doctor Luis Alberto Riart as the new provisional president.